uhuc-de/minecraft-vanilla-server-toolset/README.md

 	_MC_GROUP		the group of the server

 	_CLIENT_JAR		points to the minecraft.jar of the client

-Change at the end of control.pm the socket to the value of "\_WRAPPER\_SOCKET" from minecraftd.sh:

-	    - '/tmp/mcwrapper.socket / UNIX'

 To test your settings, start the server, stop it with a command and check the logs: